Virginia Security Deposit Laws

 The following are common reasons for applying deductions:

-- If the tenant moves out of their rented premises without clearing their utility bills.
+• If the tenant moves out of the rented premises without clearing their unpaid utility bills.

-- If the tenant causes negligent or careless property damage.
+• If the tenant causes negligent or careless damage.
 The damage must exceed normal wear and tear.
 The state does not define normal wear and tear.

 Applying a deposit to your rental is a great way to make sure both you and your rental property will be safe from costly damages without having to raise the rent.